lingthio/Flask-User/docs/source/basic_app.rst

    Search the web for 'Gmail less secure apps' or 'Yahoo less secure apps' to learn how to change this default setting for your account.

-   See :ref:`QuickStartApp` for an example without SMTP.
+   See :doc:`quickstart_app` for an example without SMTP.

 Configure your browser